-Provide the individual with a copy of his/her CHRI used in making the adverse decision; Provide the individual with a copy of this CHRI Policy; Provide the individual the opportunity to complete or challenge the accuracy of his/her CHRI; and Provide the individual with information on the process for undefine charging or connection.
+Provide the individual with a copy of his/her CHRI used in making the adverse decision; Provide the individual with a copy of this CHRI Policy;

+Provide the individual the opportunity to complete or challenge the accuracy of his/her CHRI; and

-Provide the individual with information on the process for updating changing or correcting CHRI.
+Provide the individual with information on the process for updating, changing, or correcting CHRI.

-A final adverse decision based on an individual's CHRI will not be made until the individual has been afforded a reasonable time depending on the particular circumstances not to exceed thirty days to correct or complete the CHRI.
+A final adverse decision based on an individual's CBRI will not be made until the individual has been afforded a reasonable time depending on the particular circumstances not to exceed thirty days to correct or complete the CHRI.